Tieske/busted/src/loop/async_loop_api.md

 The default loop has a timer implementation that can be reused for coroutine based schedulers.
 See the `busted.loop.copas` module for an example.
 If you do a event framework similar as Lua-ev, then you should use timers as provided by that framework.
 In that case see the `busted.loop.ev` module for an example.

 ##step()
-This method should execute a single step in the async loop for the framework it supports.
+This (required) method should execute a single step in the async loop for the framework it supports.
 In between executing steps, busted will check for test results and commence to the next test when required.

 ##pcall()
+This should be a modified pcall (required).
+It should take the same arguments, but should have an additional return value upon failure; the stack trace.
+So on failure it should return; `false, "error object/message", stacktrace`.
+See `busted.loop.default` for an implementation using the standard lua `xpcall`.
-If using Lua 5.1 with coroutines, then the `coxpcall` module may be required to safely execute `pcall()` statements with coroutines.
-If not set, then the global pcall will be used.
+If using Lua 5.1 with coroutines, then the `coxpcall` module may be required to safely execute `xpcall()` statements with coroutines.

 #Using a loop
 To use your custom loop you can use the `setloop` method. `setloop` takes 1 parameters which is either a module name (eg. `setloop('copas')` to load the `busted.loop.copas` module) or a table providing the loop methods.